Index syndication

 So I decided to make sure the blog was valid XHTML (version 1.0 transitional) and CSS.
 It meant turning off a plugin or two, and also removing the badly mangled flickr badge which uses inline CSS and some funky but not valid scripting.

-Wordpress Theme dev on Mac OSX
+WordPress Theme dev on Mac OSX

-“Having spit out several Wordpress custom sites in the last few days, I thought I’d detail my current workflow on my Macintosh OSX platform for posterity … A brief summary to begin with … This post will confine itself to the tools required to create a custom theme for Wordpress without hacking the core code.
-However, all of the tools that are mentioned are powerful enough to handle such tasks and I don’t use any additional tools to do my core hacking.”
+The Circle Six blog has some good info on wordpress theme design on a mac: “Having spit out several WordPress custom sites in the last few days, I thought I’d detail my current workflow on my Macintosh OSX platform for posterity … A brief summary to begin with … This post will confine itself to the tools required to create a custom theme for WordPress without hacking the core code.
+However, all of the tools that are mentioned are powerful enough to handle such tasks and I don’t use any additional tools to do my core hacking.

 XMAS